Mad Medical Poems

 A severe case of sore feet is treated to a radical cure.

-Priapism is the medical term that describes 'Berties little problem', which is both surprisingly common and extraordinarily difficult to treat.
-In this case, Bertie takes the problem into his own hands, which produces a most unpleasant outcome.
+Priapism is the medical term that describes 'Bertie's little problem', which is both surprisingly common and extraordinarily difficult to treat.
+In this case, Bertie takes the problem into his own hands, a course of action which produces a most unpleasant outcome.

-A poem in praise of those little blue diamond shaped pills which promise a cure for erectile dysfunction.
+A piece in praise of those little blue diamond shaped pills which promise a cure for erectile dysfunction.
+If the introductions confused you, I'd skip the poem.

 The title might suggest something in the fetish line, but this is a simple nonsense verse about Reginald Revicticus, a boy with foam rubber bones.

-In the fine tradition of Struwwelpeter, this is a cautionary verse for children about Albert Ignatious, who suffers a terrible fate as a result of his obsession with health and hygeine.
+In the fine tradition of Struwwelpeter, this is a cautionary verse for children about Albert Ignatious, who suffers a terrible fate as a result of his obsession with health and hygiene.